edHelper.com

 Unusual Mammals: Marsupials & Monotremes

-1 Mammals, by definition, are haired, warm-blooded vertebrate animals that feed their young with milk.
-While most mammals (such as lions and rodents) give birth to live young in their nests, others are wired to rear their offspring differently.
+1 Mammals are warm-blooded vertebrate animals with hair that feed their young with milk.
+Most mammals (such as lions and rodents) give birth to live young that look like smaller versions of their parents.
+Others rear their offspring differently.
 Scientists divide these other mammals into two groups: marsupials and monotremes.
-Oddly, Australia is like a magnet to mammals that strive to be unique.
-Evidence?
-Most marsupials reside in Australia, and all monotremes establish their homes on this giant continent that we nickname the Down Under.
+Oddly, Australia is home to most of these unique mammals.
+Almost all marsupials live in Australia.
+All monotremes live on this small continent that we nicknamed the Land Down Under.

-2 So, what animals are marsupials, and what animals are monotremes?
-Furthermore, what make marsupials and monotremes exceptional?
+2 So, what animals are marsupials?
+What animals are monotremes?
+And what makes marsupials and monotremes exceptional?

-3 Of nearly 300 marsupial species, kangaroos and koalas are not only the most famous marsupials, but also symbols of Australia.
-Aside from these two well-known animals, opossums, wombats, bandicoots, and Tasmanian devils - to name just a few - are also marsupials.
-Although marsupials give birth to live young, they do so at a very early stage of the embryo's development.
-Hence, baby marsupials are not yet fully formed when they are born.
+3 Of nearly 300 marsupial species, kangaroos and koalas are the most famous marsupials.
+They are also symbols of Australia.
+Opossums (found in North America), wombats, bandicoots, and Tasmanian devils are a few more marsupials.
+Marsupials give birth to live young, but they do so at a very early stage of the embryo's development.
+In other words, baby marsupials are not yet fully formed when they are born.

 Paragraphs 4 to 8: